 5. Scanning for viruses

-Use an antivirus scanner like DrWeb to identify malware that might be interfering with your screen.
+Use an antivirus scanner like DrWeb to identify malware interfering with your screen.

-If it is not possible to download these scanners, then you can run the built-in Windows security antivirus in offline mode.
+If it is not possible to download these scanners, you can run the built-in Windows security antivirus offline.

 6. Monitor driver